mjkaye/docker-mycroft/README.md

 * __20.2.4:__ - Upstream release 20.2.4, adapt to new requirements structure.
 * __20.2.3:__ - Upstream release 20.2.3, stop using virtualenv, include procps for start-mycroft.sh, improvements to README.md, specify Mimic package version.
-* __20.2.2:__ - Upstream release 20.2.2, rebase to debian:buster-slim, support architectures arm32v7, aarch64, and amd64.
+* __20.2.2:__ - Upstream release 20.2.2; rebase to debian:buster-slim; support architectures arm32v7, aarch64, and amd64.

 ## Thank you ##

 Thank you for using mycroft-debian-slim.

 Do you like this Docker image?
-Perhaps you would consider donating?
 Donations help me to devote more time to improving these images.
 My current focus is to make this image as small and resource-efficient as possible.
-Even the smallest of donations are a big help.
+Even the smallest donation is a big help.

 [![Donate using Donorbox](https://img.shields.io/badge/usd,_gbp,_eur-00578A?style=for-the-badge&logoColor=FFFFFF&labelColor=00578A&logo=cash%20app)](https://donorbox.org/docker-images)